Paroxysmisch/genome-assembly/dissertation/main.typ

 We start from the edge whose starting read is at the lowest position along the genome and perform a @bfs from it, storing the visited nodes.
 From this set of visited nodes, another @bfs is performed starting from the node representing the read at the highest genomic position.
 Edges traversed by both of the @bfs:pl belong to the optimal assembly (called _optimal-edges_).
 If there are multiple connected components in the overlap graph, the process is repeated.
 The _optimal-edges_ are labeled as belonging to the final assembly (true)---all other edges are labeled false.

 === Overlap graph masking and partitioning
 Masking and partitioning are performed during training only, with the entire graph used for performing inference.
-Masking is performed as a form a data augmentation to cheaply produce different sets of reads and the corresponding overlap graph.
+Masking is performed as a form of data augmentation to cheaply produce different sets of reads and the corresponding overlap graph.
 For every training step, $0$--$20%$ of the overlap graph's nodes, and corresponding edges, are removed.
 This simulates varying levels of read coverage (number of times each base in the genome is sampled on average) up to the original $times #h(0em) 60$.

 Additionally, since the entire overlap graph contains $>100,000$ nodes, and cannot fit onto @gpu memory, `METIS` @metis-paper partitioning is used to divide the overlap graph.
 Note that inference is performed on the @cpu, which is able to access the system's abundant main memory, and so graph partitioning is not required.